PASHA: Efficient HPO and NAS with Progressive Resource Allocation: Experiments

 \subsection{Setup}

 Our experimental setup consists of two phases: 1) run the hyperparameter optimizer until $N=256$ candidate configurations are evaluated; and 2) use the best configuration identified in the first phase to re-train the model from scratch.
 For the purpose of these experiments we re-train all the models using only the training set.
 This avoids introducing an arbitrary choice on the validation set size and allows us to leverage standard benchmarks such as NASBench201.
 In real-world applications the model can be trained on both training and validation sets.
 All our results report only the time invested in identifying the best configuration since the re-training time is comparable for all optimizers.
 All results are averaged over multiple repetitions, with the details specified for each set of experiments separately.
+We use $N=90$-th percentile when calculating the value of $\epsilon$.

-We use 4 workers to perform evaluations in parallel and asynchronously.
-The choice of $R$ is sensitive for ASHA since it can make the optimizer consume too many resources and penalize the performance of the algorithm.
-To have a fair comparison, we make $R$ dataset-dependent adopting either the maximum amount of resources for tabulated benchmarks (i.e., for NASBench201) or by performing some preliminary experiments and setting it to the value for which the loss curve flattens. $r$ is also dataset dependent and $\eta$, the halving factor, is set to 3 unless otherwise specified.
+We use 4 workers to perform parallel and asynchronous evaluations.
+The choice of $R$ is sensitive for ASHA as it can make the optimizer consume too many resources and penalize the performance.
+For a fair comparison, we make $R$ dataset-dependent taking the maximum amount of resources in the considered benchmarks. $r$ is also dataset-dependent and $\eta$, the halving factor, is set to 3 unless otherwise specified.
 The same values are used for both ASHA and PASHA.
-For the soft ranking in PASHA we selected $\epsilon=2.5$\% after preliminary experiments.
+Runtime reported is the time spent on HPO (without retraining), including the time for computing validation set performance.

-We compare PASHA with ASHA \citep{li2020asha}, a recent state-of-the-art approach for hyperparameter optimization already described earlier, and selected baselines described separately.
+We compare PASHA with ASHA \citep{li2020asha}, a widely-adopted approach for multi-fidelity HPO, and other relevant baselines.
+In particular, we consider ``one-epoch baseline'' that trains all configurations for one epoch (the minimum available resources) and then selects the most promising configuration, and ``random baseline'' that randomly selects the configuration without any training.
+For both one-epoch and random baselines we sample $N=256$ configurations, using the same scheduler and seeds as for PASHA and ASHA.
+All reported accuracies are after retraining for $R=200$ epochs.
+In addition, two, three and five-epoch baselines are evaluated in Appendix \ref{app:additional_baselines}.